-In fact it isn’t a legal requirement to actually have either a first name or a surname.
-The law presumes that you do have a name (see: Wakefield v Mackay, falsely calling herself Wakefield (1807)) — as is usually the case — but it isn’t technically speaking a requirement.
-Nevertheless — as a person is normally called and known by something — in practice, a person will always have a name of some sort.
+It isn’t a legal requirement to have either a first name or a surname.
+The law presumes that you do have a name (see: Wakefield v Mackay, falsely calling herself Wakefield (1807)) — and in practice everybody does have a name — but the law doesn’t make it a requirement.
+Nevertheless — as a person is normally called and known by something — a person will always have a name of some kind.

-It’s also possible to have a single name — that is — one name only, which doesn’t consist of a distinct first name and surname (although the single name could still consist of more than one word or name).
+It’s possible to have a single name — that is — a first name only, and no surname (although the single name could still consist of more than one word or name).

-A person’s legal name and surname is not something which is formally defined by statute — it is something which has been established by case law, by the doctrine of precendent (going back hundreds of years).
+A person’s legal name is not formally defined by statute — it is something which has been established by case law, by the doctrine of precedent (going back many hundreds of years).

-The law governing birth registration in the U.K. is complex enough that we’ve written about it separately.
+The law governing birth registration in the U.K. is a complex subject in its own right.